heleneross/filelinks/com_filelinks_j25/readme.md

 3. Catid - the category for this item
 4. Description - the text to be searched by the search plugin, a summary of the file contents
 5. Published - whether this item is currently published
+6. Access - who has access to the link

-Warning: If you change the options to a different root document folder and or filetypes you may not be able to edit current items as the url is validated against the current options
+Warning: If you change the options to a different root document folder and or filetypes you may not be able to edit/save current items as the url is validated against the current options

 ## Categories (Files)

-Group filelink items by category - useful used in conjunction with the filelink plugin to output a list of files in a specific category, also shows this category when you use the search plugin
+Group filelink items by category - useful used in conjunction with the filelink plugin to output a list of files in a specific category, also shows this category when you use the search plugin.

 ## Find Files

-Choose a subdirectory from the dropdown, click submit and a list of files in and below that subdirectory will be shown
+Choose a subdirectory from the dropdown, click submit and a list of files in and below that subdirectory will be shown, filtered by file extension

 Uses a cookie to remember the last visited folder (until the browser is closed)